open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 Lightstep has an [excellent
 blog](https://lightstep.com/blog/observability-mythbusters-how-hard-is-it-to-get-started-with-opentelemetry)
-they just published on how to get started sending demo data to power their experiences from their forked demo.
+they just published on how to get started sending data to power their experiences from their forked demo.

 ## Future State